 - Submission of application materials by end of SWK281

 - Signing a statement that you have read the NASW Code of Ethics and agree to abide by this code of ethics while engaging in social work activities.

 - Written personal statement completed as an assignment in Module 1 and a personal interview with a social work faculty member.

 BSW Online Program Requirements

-Admission requirements for professional Studies Spring Arbor University welcomes applications from all persons without regard to race, color, creed, national origin, gender, age or handicap.
-It is appropriate to acknowledge that Professional Studies programs have been created for students who are 25 years or older.
+Spring Arbor University welcomes applications for the online BSW from all persons, without regard to race, color, creed, national origin, gender, age or handicap.
+The following are required for admission:

 - A completed application